juchen/CoroutineDemo/README.md

 ====================

-Depending on what dispatcher is used, a coroutine may be run by a thread of threads in various way.
-To focus, we will just discuss the dispatcher `Dispatcher.Main`.
-It behaviour is similar to a `Handler` of the Main thread.
+Depending on what dispatcher is used, a coroutine may be run by a thread or a pool of threads in various way.
+To keep focused, we will just discuss the dispatcher `Dispatcher.Main`.
+Its behaviour is similar to a `Handler` of the Main thread.
 The code to start the coroutine is

 ```kotlin
         suspend {